Mukul-dhiman/Mukul-Dhiman/README.md

 ### Hi there, I'm Mukul 👋

 I am a developer who is passionate about new things and love to build new technics to solve real life problems.
-Web App Dev, Compitative Progromming and Data science are the things i love to do the most.
-Few tech that I enjoy working in, are Python, C++, Javascript, and  Mysql.
+Web App Dev, Competitive Programming and Data science are the things i love to do the most.
+Few languages that I enjoy working in, are Python, C++, Javascript, and  Mysql.
 I play Hockey and Read/write fiction to entertain myself.

 To connect with me,